material-motion/material-motion/specifications/runtime/transaction-target-enumeration.md

 Status of this document:
 ![](../../_assets/under-construction-flashing-barracade-animation.gif)

-# Transaction target enumeration specification
+# Transaction target enumeration feature specification

 Targets referenced in a transaction are enumerable.